 Despite every effort to the contrary, unfortunately, some contracts simply go unfulfilled.
-Whether it was an intentional breach of contract or another disaster that occurred that caused a party to simply be incapable of fulfilling a contract, terms go unmet and the agreement is broken.
+Whether it was an intentional breach of contract or another problem that occurred that caused a party to simply be incapable of fulfilling a contract, terms go unmet and the agreement is broken.

-What is a Fundamental Breach?
+What is a fundamental breach of contract?

-A fundamental breach refers to one of the parties in the agreement not keeping their part of the deal by failing to complete a contractual term that was essential to the agreement so much so that another party could not complete their own responsibilities in the contract.
+A fundamental breach of contract refers to one of the parties in the agreement not keeping their part of the deal by failing to complete a contractual term that was essential to the agreement so much so that another party could not complete their own responsibilities in the contract.
 Because this type of breach is so critical to the contract being carried out, it is often grounds for the aggrieved party to cancel the contract entirely.

 For example, three parties can agree upon a deal where Party 1 orders a product, but Party 2, who makes the product can’t deliver it, so Party 3 agrees to make the delivery to Party 1.
 Party 2, however, never made the product.

 Because Party 2 never made the contract, Party 3 cannot deliver it, and Party 1 cannot pay for it.
-Because Party 2 failed to comply with a basic premise of the agreement—making the product—neither of the other parties can fulfill their portions of the contract.
+Because Party 2 failed to comply with a basic premise of the agreement — making the product — neither of the other parties can fulfill their portions of the contract.

 Party 3 now has a loss of income as a result of their inability to deliver the product and potential grounds to sue for damages.
-In smaller deals, this may not be as much of an issue, but if a larger scale deal went south, it may be the best way to mitigate losses.
+In smaller deals, this may not be as much of an issue, but if a larger-scale deal went south, it may be the best way to mitigate losses.
 Party 1, in turn, has grounds to cancel the contract entirely and move to a separate vendor to procure the product.

 What Legal recourses are available?

 There are a variety of different courses of action that can be taken in the instance of a fundamental breach of contract.
 Four of these actions are: